v-ya-ch-e/rtsh2025/askLioTestingEnviroment/README.md

-# AskLio Simulation Environment
+# Sekundant - Simulation Environment

-The **Simulation Environment** is a testing suite designed to validate the `rtsh2025` negotiation assistant.
+The **Simulation Environment** is a testing suite designed to validate the **Sekundant** negotiation assistant.
 It simulates a chat between a User and a Vendor, with the AI Assistant providing real-time advice.

 ## Components